NucleusEngineering/serverless/.journey/tutorial.neos.md

 ```bash
 curl $(gcloud run services describe jokes --format 'value(status.traffic[0].url)')
 ```

+Let's assume we are now told to deploy a new version and that we've been told that requirements have changed dramatically and it ships many changes.
+Naturally, we don't trust the image and decide to implement a canary release strategy.

 Now, let's deploy the new image, tag it and **route no traffic to it**, like so: